Passive House (Passivhauz)

 This reduces exposure to dust, allergens, pollen, odours, excess moisture and other pollutants.

-A high-performance building envelope means that mould and interstitial condensation is eliminated within the building fabric.
+A high-performance building envelope means that mould and interstitial condensation are eliminated within the building fabric.

 After an initial pay-back period, a Passive House home will save you money for many years to come.